Logo_100yearsAfnor_CMYK_White

 So we can see that the need is more holistic.
 There's also a real need for skills.

-Finally, for a partner in Mexico, it's via the organization's executives that work needs to be done: "I always try to reach the top management, identify this element, convince them or show them the advantage of including this concept of quality throughout the company and not just for the products and services they manage."
+Finally, for a partner in Mexico, it's via the organization's executives that there's work to be done: "I always try to reach the top executives, identify this element, convince them or show them the advantage of including this concept of quality throughout the company and not just for the products and services they manage."

 What else do we need to do, beyond being accompanied on these projects?